Are we reading your email?

 - •Attachments

-- •Your real email address (encrypted)
+- •Your real email address (never disclosed to senders)

-- •Images or tracking pixels
+- •Stored images or tracking pixels

 How this is different from Gmail, Outlook, or Yahoo